All in One Place

 Keno has one of the highest house edges in gambling, typically 20–35% depending on the game and spot count.
 Lottery keno often runs 35%+ house edge, while some video keno machines can be as low as 5–10%.

-Keno and slots are comparable in house edge (20–35%), but keno is slower-paced.
-The key advantage of keno is transparency: you can see the exact odds with a calculator, unlike slots where the math is hidden.
+Neither is a good bet, but the math is different.
+Slots typically run a 2–15% house edge (85–98% RTP), while keno usually runs higher, often 20–35% on lottery keno.
+Keno is slower-paced, and its key advantage is transparency: you can see the exact odds with a calculator, unlike slots where the math is hidden.

 No gambling game offers consistent wins, keno included.
 That said, you can make smarter choices: picking fewer spots increases your hit frequency, and understanding the paytable helps you find games with better returns.